Who Was Israel Keyes?

 Keyes was born in Cove, Utah, on January 7, 1978.
 He's the second of 10 children born to Heidi and John Jeffrey Keyes, a couple who didn't believe in government interference, public schools or modern medicine.
 Keyes was a toddler when his family left Utah for Colville, Washington.
 They lived an isolated existence in the woods, where Keyes grew up without heat or electricity.

-While in Washington Keyes' formerly Mormon parents became fundamentalist Christians and joined a white supremacist church.
+While in Washington, Keyes' parents left the Church of Jesus Christ of Latter Day Saints and became fundamentalist Christians and joined a white supremacist church.
 In the late 1990s the family relocated to Maupin, Oregon.
 They next moved across the country, settling close to an Amish community in Maine.

 Growing up, Keyes broke into neighbors' homes to steal guns, loved hunting, would pursue "anything with a heartbeat" and torture animals, behavior that has been linked to psychopathy.
 While in custody Keyes himself said, "I've known since I was 14 that … there were things that — that I thought were normal and that were OK that nobody else seemed to think were normal and OK."